grant-king/ML_progress/log.md

 It is more challenging to translate this outcome to wxpython.
 I found a helpful tutorial on someone's website but I still haven't quite figured it out.
 I think translating these exercises to wxpython will get easier as the concepts get more difficult, so hopefully I will not be overwhelmed with both difficulties simultaneously.

+June 12, 2019

+**Today's Progress:** Continued first section of Linear Algebra course.
+Continued week 4 Rice Interactive Programming course.

+**Thoughts:** I am switching from wxpython to QT for Python after doing some more research.
+I am having a hard time tyring to find recent or helpful resources for wxpython.
+I considered pyqt4 for its better documentation, but it sounds like that is also out of date at this point.
+The successor is pyqt5.
+I'm not using that because there's a twin framework with even more support, and that is QT for Python.
+I am trying to reproduce the stuff what I've done in wxpython, and QT already seems much more friendly.

 <!---

 Day x: June x, 2019